thejsway/thejsway/manuscript/chapter22.md

 > Curious about creating such an API?
 You'll learn how to build this very service (and others) in an upcoming chapter.

 Real-world APIs are almost always accompanied by an online **documentation** showing how to use it.
-Studying this documentation is essential for using the API without mistakes.
+Studying this documentation is essential for using the API flawlessly.

 ### Calling an API with JavaScript